nahiyan/cryptanalysis/README.md

 # Credits

 - `encoders/saeed` is a modified and trimmed version of https://github.com/saeednj/SAT-encoding
-- `tools/cnc_threshold_finder` is a modified version of the CNC threshold calculator in https://github.com/olegzaikin/MD4-CnC
+- The threshold finding algorithm is a modified version of that found in https://github.com/olegzaikin/MD4-CnC